SEO-friendly website structure

-SEO-Friendly Website Structure: Key Rules
+SEO-Friendly Website Structure: The Most Important Rules

 1. Clear Structure and Hierarchy